-91% (2017: 92%) of TRL's business is generated through brokers with the remaining 9% (2017: 8%) sourced directly with cedants.
-As well as writing the business through these traditional sources, TransRe has developed additional distribution capabilities which are supported by TRL such as its Lloyd's Corporate Member, TReIMCO Limited (TReIMCO), and a Gibraltar operation, Calpe Insurance Company Limited ("Calpe").
+Excluding business that is sourced via quota share arrangements with TransRe group companies, 89% (2018: 91%) of TRL's business is generated through brokers with the remaining 11% (2018: 9%) sourced directly with cedants.
+As well as writing the business through these traditional sources, TransRe has developed additional distribution capabilities which are supported by TRL such as its Lloyd's Corporate Member, TReIMCo Limited ("TReIMCO"), and a Gibraltar operation, Calpe Insurance Company Limited ("Calpe").